RWS/ISHBootstrap/README.md

 # ISHBootstrap
-Bootstrapper for [SDL Knowledge Center](https://sdl.com/xml) Content Manager deployments
+Bootstrapper for deployments of [SDL Tridion Docs](https://sdl.com/xml) Content Manager (Knowledge Center Content Manager, LiveContent Architect, Trisoft InfoShare)

 # Description

-For those who don't like repetitive tasks, this repository is all about automating the deployment of [SDL Knowledge Center](sdl.com/xml) Content Manager.
+For those who don't like repetitive tasks, this repository is all about automating the deployment of [SDL Tridion Docs](sdl.com/xml) Content Manager.
-[SDL Knowledge Center](sdl.com/xml) Content Manager is also known as with historical names ~~Trisoft~~, ~~InfoShare~~ or as we recently established **ISH**.
+[SDL Tridion Docs](sdl.com/xml) Content Manager is also known as (historical product names): Knowledge Center Content Manager, LiveContent Architect, Trisoft InfoShare or as we recently established **ISH**.

-I initially started this codebase as my own internal automation for a lab that I use to experiment with [ISHDeploy](https://sarafian.github.io/tags/#ISHDeploy).
-This repository is a port of that code base combined with some effort to improve it.

 # Goal
 With the ISHBootstrapper the following flow gets automated for a clean/default Windows Server 2016 installation